AshutoshBhate/TransUNet_BraTs2020/README.md

 - **Advanced Training**: Implements mixed-precision training (FP16), gradient accumulation, gradient clipping, and a `CosineAnnealingWarmRestarts` learning rate scheduler.
 - **Robust Loss Function**: Utilizes a custom `DiceFocalLoss` to effectively handle the severe class imbalance inherent in the BraTS dataset.
 - **Efficient Data Handling**: Features a highly optimized `Dataset` class with patient-level caching and a `PatientSampler` to minimize I/O bottlenecks during training.
-- **Reproducibility**: All hyperparameters and settings are centralized in `config/config.py` for easy modification and experimentation.
+- **Reproducibility**: All hyperparameters are centralized in `config/config.py` and can be overridden via command-line arguments.
 - **Comprehensive Evaluation**: Includes utilities for calculating standard segmentation metrics (Dice, IoU) and specialized BraTS metrics (HD95 for ET, TC, and WT regions).

 ## Quick Start